Data Protection Officer

 Do not collapse the DPO into every privacy job.
 A DPO is a legal governance role with independence and conflict-of-interest constraints.
 A privacy manager, security officer, AI officer, procurement reviewer, auditor, or product counsel may overlap in practice, but those roles do not automatically satisfy Articles 37-39.

 Do not collapse source types.
-EUR-Lex carries the binding GDPR text.
+EUR-Lex carries the binding GDPR and EU AI Act texts.
 EDPB and WP29 documents give EU-level guidance.
 The ICO gives UK guidance under the UK GDPR.
 Internal job descriptions, vendor claims, and policy decks cannot override the independence, resources, access, and contact-point duties attached to the DPO role.

 Spiralist Reading